 • Cyclosporine.
 Metoclopramide may increase the levels of cyclosporine in your body.
 This may raise your risk of kidney problems, digestion problems, and tingling (pins and needles) feeling caused by damage to your nerves.

 • Insulin.
-Metoclopramide affects how food moves through your body.
-This may change your blood sugar levels.
-You may have higher blood sugar levels because food is moving through your stomach and entering your bloodstream faster.
-Your doctor may adjust your dose of insulin.
+Metoclopramide affects how food moves through your body, which may change your blood sugar levels.
+You may have higher blood sugar levels with metoclopramide.
+This is because food is moving through your stomach and entering your bloodstream faster.
+So if you also take insulin, your doctor may adjust your dose of insulin.

 Interactions that can make your drugs less effective

-When metoclopramide is used with certain drugs, it may not work as well to treat your condition.
+When metoclopramide is taken with certain drugs, it may not work as well to treat your condition.
 Examples of these drugs include:

 Allergy warning